lhcb/bender-tutorials/getting-started/firstalgorithms.md

 ##  _Get data, fill histos & n-tuples_

 Well, now your Bender algorithm knows how to print `Hello,world!`.
-Note that it also gets some data: in th epreviosu example we fed it with `particles`-selection.
-Now try to get this data inside the algorithm and make first simpel manipulations with data
+Note that it also gets some data: in the previous example we fed it with `particles`-selection.
+Now try to get this data inside the algorithm and make first simpel manipulations with data.

 ### `select` method
 The method `select`  is a heart of Bender algorithm.
 It allows to select/filter